 Madrid's main park, El Parque de Retiro, is certainly one of the city's main tourist attractions and the main entrance to the park is situated right next to the Puerta de Alcalá, (The door of Alcalà), Retiro Park is the perfect place for a stroll.
-Very pleasing to the eye, you will see many sculptures, monuments, and a boating lake, it also presents an annual book fair, and there are free concerts and plenty of shows also for kids throughout the summer.
+Very pleasing to the eye, you will see many sculptures, monuments, and a beautiful boating lake, it also presents an annual book fair, and there are free concerts and plenty of shows also for kids throughout the summer.

 In 1505, at the time of Isabella I, the royal family had a retreat built.
 King Philip II (1556–1598), had the Retiro enlarged by his architect Juan Bautista de Toledo, and paths of trees were laid out.